SeabassTheFish03/TheoryViz/dsl_manual.md

 ## Errors
 ### Does Not Exist
-The object indicated at <obj_name> does not exist at the time of calling.
+The object indicated at `<obj_name>` does not exist at the time of calling.
+The interpreter will raise a KeyError in this case.
+### Too Many Arguments
+The interpreter contains an assertion that the number of arguments is 2.
+If the assertion is false then an AssertionError will be raised with error text indicating this.

 # MOVE
-Usage: 'MOVE <obj_name> to <x, y>'
+Usage: `MOVE <obj_name> TO <x, y>`

-Moves the object indicated in the <obj_name> to the location indicated by <x, y>.
+Moves the object indicated in the `<obj_name>` to the location indicated by `<x, y>`.
 If the object is already at the desired location, does nothing.

 ## On Success
-The object appears on the screen instantly at the desired location.
+The object's internal position is set to the specified coordinates.

 ## Errors
 ### Does Not Exist
-The object indicated at <obj_name> does not exist at the time of calling.
+The object indicated at `<obj_name>` does not exist at the time of calling.
+### Malformed Command
+Some part of the command does not match the expectations of the interpreter.
+### Malformed Coordinates
+The number of coordinates passed was not exactly equal to 2.

-# Show
+# SHIFT
-Usage: 'SHOW <obj_name>'
+Usage: `SHIFT <obj_name> BY <x, y>`

-Shows the object indicated in the <obj_name> in the frame.
-If the object is already shown, does nothing.
+Shifts the object indicated in the `<obj_name>` by the offset indicated by `<x, y>`.

 ## On Success
-The object appears on the screen instantly.
-If used during the SETUP phase, the object will be shown on screen at the start of the video.
-If used during the ANIMATE phase, the object will appear at that part of the animation timeline.
+The object's internal position is shifted by the specified offest.

 ## Errors
 ### Does Not Exist
-The object indicated at <obj_name> does not exist at the time of calling.
+The object indicated at `<obj_name>` does not exist at the time of calling.
+### Malformed Command
+Some part of the command does not match the expectations of the interpreter.
+### Malformed Coordinates
+The number of coordinates passed was not exactly equal to 2.

 # Animate
-Usage: ''
+Usage: `ANIMATE <Command>`

-Animates...
+Animates the execution of the given command.
+Compatible with SHOW (uses the internal Manim `Create()`), MOVE, HIDE (uses the internal Manim `Uncreate()`)

 ## On Success